d89/IoT-raspberry/README.md

 Verify with "which pocketsphinx_continuous" after you are done
 ```

 Now create a file on your Desktop that defines the commands you want the raspberry to understand via pocketsphinx, your "hot words".
 They should not be too short and not be too long.
+If you put too few of them, it tends to work worse. "raspberry" is general seems to work well.

 ```
-Okay Pi
-Listen Pi
-Hello Pi
+please hear
+hello listen
+heads up
+okay raspberry listen
+open garage door
 ```

 Put these in a textfile and upload the text file at http://www.speech.cs.cmu.edu/tools/lmtool-new.html.
 After processing, put the